Matthias Küntzel: Work

+His book "Nazis and der Nahe Osten.
+Wie der islamische Antisemitismus entstand" (Nazis and the Middle East: How Islamic antisemitism came into being) was published in 2019.
+According to the reviewer Philip Henning Küntzel has become the most important German voice on this topic.
+For Küntzel a different position than pro-Israel is impossible.
+In his book Küntzel according the review selectively displays how NS-propaganda spread in Arabic countries, while and he ignores the many Arabic enemies of the Nazis.
+The influence of colonialism in the region is not a topic of the book either.
+However Hennig writes the book an overdue contribution to the awareness of a topic which plays too little a role in scientific and general public discourse.
+In 2023, Routledge published "Nazis, Islamic Antisemitism and the Middle East.
+The Arab War against Israel and the Aftershocks of World War II", an expanded English version of "Nazis und der Nahe Osten“.

 Controversy over cancelled lecture at the University of Leeds

 On 14 March 2007 Küntzel was due to address University of Leeds in England on the topic ‘Hitler’s Legacy: Islamic Antisemitism in the Middle East.’
-The university's student Islamic society complained about what they called the lecture's "provocative" title and the University removed the words "Hitler" and "Islamic" with the title amended to read: "The Nazi Legacy: The Export of Anti-Semitism to the Middle East."
+The university's student Islamic society complained about what they called the lecture's "provocative" title and the university removed the words "Hitler" and "Islamic" with the title amended to read: "The Nazi Legacy: The Export of Anti-Semitism to the Middle East."
 However, several hours before the talk was due to take place, the talk was unexpectedly cancelled due to "security concerns," following protest e-mails from some of the university's Muslim students claiming the lecture was an "open racist attack".

-Dr. Küntzel said he had given similar addresses (at Yale University, as well as universities in Jerusalem and Vienna) around the world and there had been no problems.
+Küntzel said he had given similar addresses (at Yale University, as well as universities in Jerusalem and Vienna) around the world and there had been no problems.
 "I know this is sometimes a controversial topic," he said, "but I am accustomed to that and I have the ability to calm people down.
 It's not a problem for me at all.
 My impression was that they wanted to avoid the issue in order to keep the situation calm.
 My feeling is that this is a kind of censorship."

 Dr. Küntzel also said that the contents of emails described to him did not overtly threaten violence but "they were very, very strongly worded".
 He added: "It's stupid, because I also talk about Christian anti-semitism."
 Members of the German department at Leeds accused the university of "selling-out" academic freedom.

 Awards and honors

-In 2007, Küntzel's book Jihad and Jew-Hatred: Islamism, Nazism and the Roots of 9/11 was awarded the Grand Prize at the 2007 London Book Festival.

-In 2008, Küntzel's book Jihad and Jew-Hatred: Islamism, Nazism and the Roots of 9/11 won the Gold Award for Religion at the 12th annual Independent Publisher Book Awards in Los Angeles.

 In 2011, Matthias Küntzel was presented with the Anti-Defamation-League's (ADL) Paul Ehrlich-Günther K. Schwerin Human Rights Award.

 In 2011, Matthias Küntzel was (together with Colin Meade) the recipient of the Best Book Review Award of the Journal for the Study of Antisemitism.